-The Hammond Conjecture is an alternate-history novel which explores themes of memory, identity and historical narrative.
+The Hammond Conjecture is an alternative-history novel which explores themes of memory, identity and historical narrative.
 It is also a lot of fun.

 London 1982 – perhaps.
 Regaining consciousness in an isolation ward of catatonic patients, glimpsing the outside world only through a television news bulletin, that is the dilemma facing Hugh Hammond.

 Hugh types out his recollections: an adventure which takes him from an opium den in Limehouse, via a hippie encampment in British-occupied North France, to a State Reception for the Deputy Führer in the Durbar Court in Whitehall, and to a Le Carré-style climax in the divided city of Paris.

 Very well thought-out.
 Reminds me of Michael Moorcock’s earlier novels. – Gary Gibson, leading British sci-fi writer.